128technology/docs/docs/cli_reference.md

 #### Description

 The _show security key-status_ subcommand displays information and statistics related to the SSR&#x27;s security rekeying feature.
-It will indicate the current key index (which will be common among all routers managed by a SSR conductor) and relevant statistics on when the last rekey event occurred, when the next will occur, etc.
+It will indicate the current key index (which will be common among all routers managed by an SSR conductor) and relevant statistics on when the last rekey event occurred, when the next will occur, etc.

 #### Example